All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 The syndrome is based on several key psychological processes:

-A person who cannot fight or escape can identify himself with the aggressor.
-This mechanism, known in psychoanalysis, helps reduce fear as the victim begins to perceive himself as a «part of the perpetrator rather than as his target.
-This creates the illusion of security.
+A person who cannot fight or flee may identify with the aggressor.
+This mechanism, known in psychoanalysis, helps reduce fear as the victim begins to perceive themselves as a "part" of the abuser rather than as their target.
+This creates an illusion of safety.

-Minor manifestations of humanity on the part of the offender are perceived by the victim as an act of mercy.
-It evokes gratitude and attachment, part of a distorted survival system.
-The victim begins to believe that «good» behavior depends on herself, giving her an illusory sense of control.
+Minor displays of humanity from the abuser are perceived by the victim as acts of mercy.
+This evokes gratitude and attachment, which is part of a distorted survival system.
+The victim begins to believe that "good" behavior depends on themselves, giving them an illusory sense of control.

-To explain the unbearable reality, where the source of fear and pain is both the only «caregiver», the victim's psyche tries to reconcile these opposing ideas.
-The victim justifies the actions of the aggressor (for example, «he is not guilty, he himself is a victim of circumstances») and devalues the danger, which helps her preserve her inner integrity.
+To explain the unbearable reality where the source of fear and pain is simultaneously the only "caretaker," the victim's psyche tries to reconcile these opposing ideas.
+The victim justifies the actions of the aggressor (for example, "he is not to blame, he is a victim of circumstances") and downplays the danger, helping them maintain internal integrity.

 • Regression